-We generally hold three major fundraisers a year.
+This year, we will be holding 10 fundraisers that families can participate in.
+They are our Teacher Challenge, Spirit Wear Ordering, Display My Art Ordering, Fun Run, Cash Raffle, Cookie/Caramel Corn Sale, Yard Penguins, Bingo or Penguin Palooza, Fore Our Children Golf Tournament and Crab Feast, and Commemorative Brick Sale.
 Families will be given advance notice of these fundraisers, as well as any others that help to count towards their required contribution.
 In accordance with our tuition policy, families are required to help with our major fundraisers either through participation equalling \$500, or a "buy out" of their obligation for \$500.
 Any shortfall of \$500 in fundraising will be invoiced to families at the conclusion of the year.